Citizens Insurance Co of Canada v Parsons: Counsel and arguments

 Counsel for the insurance companies challenged the constitutionality of the provincial statute on two main grounds: (1) the business of insurance was within the exclusive jurisdiction of the federal Parliament, as a matter of "trade and commerce", assigned to Parliament by s.
 91(2) of the Constitution Act, 1867, and therefore beyond provincial authority; and (2) the insurance companies were incorporated by the federal government or under British law, and authorised by their corporate charters to carry on the business of fire insurance, so provincial laws could not restrict their contracts of insurance.

 Counsel for Parsons and Johnstone, and the Attorney General for Ontario, argued that contracts are a well-established example of "property and civil rights", under Canadian law and also under English law.
 The federal power to regulate trade and commerce applies to Canada as a whole, but does not take the law of contract out of provincial jurisdiction.
 The provincial law regulating the terms of fire insurance contracts was a matter of "property and civil rights" under s.
 92(13) of the Constitution Act, 1867, and also a purely local matter, under s.
 92(16).
 None of the corporate charters tried to make them immune from provincial law.
 As well, the provincial law in question was designed not to benefit insurance companies, but to protect the residents of the province to ensure fair term of insurance.
 Within the matters assigned to them the provinces have sovereign powers to legislate as fully and amply as they deem fit.

 Decision of the Supreme Court

-The Ritchie Court dismissed the appeals of the three insurance companies, by a majority of 4 to 2.
+The Supreme Court dismissed the appeals of the three insurance companies, by a majority of 4 to 2.
 The Court ruled: